RasmusAChr/RaChat/README.md

 # RaChat
 RaChat is a simple, mobile-friendly chat application built using React and Firebase.
-This project allows users to sign in with Google, send and receive messages in real-time, and delete their own messages.
+This project allows users to sign in with Google, send and receive messages in real-time, and delete their own messages.<br>

+You can watch a live demo of this [here](https://rachat.rasmusac.dk/).

 ## Table of Contents
 - [Introduction](#introduction)